dansysanalyst/pest-docs/pest-v4-is-here-now-with-browser-testing.md

 description: Today, we’re thrilled to announce Pest v4 — our biggest release yet, featuring powerful new browser testing with parallel support and full Laravel integration.
 ---

-# Pest v4 Is Here — Now with Browser Testing

 > Note: This is a placeholder announcement for early testers only.
 Pest v4 is not yet publicly released.
 Details may change before the final launch.
 Please do not share this publicly.
+> To get started with Pest v4's new features including browser testing, please refer to the upgrade guide: [Upgrade Guide →](/docs/upgrade-guide).

+# Pest v4 Is Here — Now with Browser Testing

 Today, we’re thrilled to announce the release of **Pest v4**, bringing the biggest testing upgrade yet: powerful **[Browser Testing](/docs/browser-testing]**.
 Pest’s new browser testing features let you run elegant, maintainable browser tests — with first-class support for Laravel’s testing API and the ability to run tests in parallel.
 For the first time, this is browser testing that feels as good as writing unit tests.